Voiced by: Asami Sanada (JP), Kelly Ray (EN)

 - Big Sister Instinct: As a Virgin Princess, she pulls more than one Big Damn Heroes to protect her little sister.

 - Driven to Suicide: Subverted.
-While she is found alone and in a pool of her own blood, there are no injuries in her lifeless body.
+While she is found alone and in a pool of her own blood, the injuries she has were apparently done after she was dead.

 - Facial Markings: As the Virgin Princess